Tinkoff/Horarium/README.md

 ## Failed repeat strategy for jobs

-When a job failed, Horarium can handle this exception with the same strategy.
+When a job fails, Horarium can handle this exception with the same strategy.
-By default, the job repeats 10 times after 10 min, 20 min and etc.
+By default, the job repeats 10 times with delays of 10 minutes, 20 minutes, 30 minutes and etc.
-You can override this strategy use interface `IFailedRepeatStrategy`
+You can override this strategy using `IFailedRepeatStrategy` interface.

-Example default realization:
+Example of default `DefaultRepeatStrategy` implementation:

 ```csharp
 public class DefaultRepeatStrategy :IFailedRepeatStrategy